StephaneMichoulier/Pamdeas/README.md

 > - Once in the directory, build the code with: make
 > - Then, source file will be compiled in "source" folder and the program will be built
 > - The simulation can then be launch.
 To do this, go inside the "build" folder where the executable is: cd build
 > - First, the input file need to be created.
-In order to write it, write: ./eden setup
+In order to write it, write: ./pamdeas setup
 > - Then, modify the input file to make your own simulation.
 Don't forget to save your setup
-> - Finally, run Eden: ./eden
+> - Finally, run Pamdeas: ./pamdeas (if you have multiple setup files, use ./pamdeas mysetup.in )

 Once the simulation is finished, multiple output files are written into the output folder depending on the option:
 > - Initials_Conditions_*Rref*.txt summarises your setup